Clay modelling for

 Tutors in this course

-Tania Hungerford has been a teacher in Adult Education working with Anthroposophy for 25 years.
+Tania Hungerford (Term 3 tutor) has been a teacher in Adult Education working with Anthroposophy for 25 years.
 She teaches units including Sculpture, Form Drawing, the Twelve Senses, Human Development, the Four Temperaments, Professional Communication and Conflict Resolution, understanding and working with Trauma and developing inclusive teaching practices for working with Children with Individual Learning Needs.
 Tania has offered many Professional Development programs to Waldorf Teachers in schools around Australia and in Asia.

 Tania has brought the therapeutic aspects of working with clay into the Seminar’s courses “Harmonising Trauma and Stress Disorders Through Working With the Arts” and “Therapeutic Arts”.

-Almut Woolard has worked in Steiner Waldorf education for over 25 years.
+Almut Woolard (Term 2 tutor) has worked in Steiner Waldorf education for over 25 years.
 Leading and establishing a parent and child group was followed by teaching woodwork, clay-modelling and upper school crafts in the South Devon Steiner School, England.
 Four years of studying anthroposophy and sculpture at Emerson College in the 80’s laid the foundation for the pedagogical work with wood and clay.

 Working in the sculptural arts is very important and developmental for children.
 Her contribution to teacher training in Europe and Asia has been very practical, giving teachers skills and confidence for using clay and wood with children.